 - Divide them into two groups: The first group includes your current competitors, then the second group includes your aspirational competitors.
 The first one is your existing competitors that you are serving the same or similar products and services in the same area.
-The second group is companies that you wish to compete for head to head.
-For instance, if you are operating in the car industry, your aspirational competitor would be the VW Group.
+The second group is companies you wish to compete for head to head.
+For instance, if you operate in the car industry, your aspirational competitor would be the VW Group.

-- Work through the template: You can analyze your competitors’ purposes, missions and visions, their work values, their strengths and weaknesses, your and your competitors’ differences and similarities, their external factors, such as threats and opportunities, their market offerings can be easily determined by just looking at the template.
+- Work through the template: You can analyze your competitors’ purposes, missions, and visions, their work values, their strengths and weaknesses, your and your competitors’ differences and similarities, their external factors, such as threats and opportunities, their market offerings can be easily determined by just looking at the template.
 It will help you more than you can imagine.

 Types of Competition